fsharp/fsharp.github.io/_posts/2015-04-18-fsharp-core-notes.md

 * Some installations of F# on Windows Visual Studio do install FSharp.Core into the GAC.

   - VS2010 installs FSharp.Core 4.0.0.0 only
   - VS2012 installs FSharp.Core 4.3.0.0 only
   - VS2013 installs FSharp.Core 4.3.1.0 only
   - VS2015 installs FSharp.Core 4.4.0.0 only

 This means that if you can assume a particular version of Visual Studio (e.g. in a dev/test situation), then you may be able to assume FSharp.Core is in the GAC.
 But it is best to avoid this assumption and instead make sure FSharp.Core is deployed as part of your application.
-To do this, use ``<Private>true</Private>`` in your project file (in the Visual Studio IDE this is equivalent to setting the `CopyLocal` property to `true`  properties for the `FSharp.Core` reference)
+To do this, use ``<Private>true</Private>`` in your project file (see below).
+In the Visual Studio IDE this is equivalent to setting the `CopyLocal` property to `true`  properties for the `FSharp.Core` reference.

+### Libraries target low versions

-### F# ecosystem libraries should generally target the *lowest language version* and the *most portable* version of FSharp.Core feasible
+F# ecosystem libraries should generally target the *lowest language version* and the *most portable* version of FSharp.Core feasible

 If your library is part of an ecosystem, it should target the lowest version of FSharp.Core that is necessary for the functionality of the library.
 For example, consider targeting portable profile 259, or `4.3.0.0` or